 Taking on a personal injury claim can be a major undertaking, from investigating the claim to negotiating with an insurance company to potentially proceeding in court.
 With the help of experienced legal counsel, you could focus on getting back to full health while your attorney moves your injury claim forward.

 You deserve to have the financial burden from your injury lifted off your shoulders.
-If you are ready to take the first step towards pursuing compensation, contact a Johnstown personal injury lawyer from Marcus & Mack right away.
+If you are ready to take the first step towards pursuing compensation, contact us to schedule a consultation with a Johnstown personal injury lawyer from Marcus & Mack right away.